lambdalisue/blendpdb/README.md

       molecular_weight: 100.04          # Molecular Weight (g/mol)
       pdb: tfe.pdb                      # PDB file indicate the substance

-Blend also try to load `.blendrc` file in your Home directory.
+blendpdb also try to load `.blendrc` file in your Home directory.